 Step 4 If you want to install Sierra but keep your data untouched, you can select 'Install OS X'.
 However, if you wish to delete all your data, then you can select Disk Utility to format the entire drive and wipe away all your data to reformat the internal drive first and then install MacOS Sierra.

 You now have a bootable copy of the MacOS Sierra installer, and you can use it on multiple Macs to install the Mac OS.
 If you are familiar with the command line, you can opt to create a bootable drive using Terminal.
-For others, you can simply opt for free software like Recoverit Mac data recovery which is compatible with Mac OS and assist you in recovering your data as well from crashed systems in case of emergencies.
+For others, you can simply opt for reliable Mac hard drive recovery software like Recoverit and assist you in recovering your data as well from crashed systems in case of emergencies.